Rahix/tbot/doc/configuration.rst

-.. tbot configuration guide
+..
+TBot configuration guide

-tbot configuration
+TBot configuration
 ==================

 TBot uses python for it's config.
 The configuration is divided into